Myocardial contractility

 Myocardial contractility represents the innate ability of the heart muscle (cardiac muscle or myocardium) to contract.
+It is the maximum attainable value for the force of contraction of a given heart.
 The ability to produce changes in force during contraction result from incremental degrees of binding between different types of tissue, that is, between filaments of myosin (thick) and actin (thin) tissue.
 The degree of binding depends upon the concentration of calcium ions in the cell.

 Within an in vivo intact heart, the action/response of the sympathetic nervous system is driven by precisely timed releases of a catecholamine, which is a process that determines the concentration of calcium ions in the cytosol of cardiac muscle cells.
 The factors causing an increase in contractility work by causing an increase in intracellular calcium ions (Ca++) during contraction.

 Mechanisms for altering contractility

 Increasing contractility is done primarily through increasing the influx of calcium or maintaining higher calcium levels in the cytosol of cardiac myocytes during an action potential.
 This is done by a number of mechanisms: